Right Arrow

 Root Causes & Impact:

 Contact with objects/equipment causes about 15% of education sector injuries (Source: OSHA Data Analysis, 2025).
 In shop classes and kitchens, unguarded machines, hasty maintenance, and crowded workspaces increase risk.
-Incidents often result in amputations (14.1%), lacerations, or crush injuries—mostly to fingers and hands.
+Incidents often result in amputations (14.1%), lacerations, or crush injuries—mostly to fingers and hands (Source: Bureau of Labor Statistics).

 Video Intelligence Advantage:

-AI cameras can monitor machine use, flag unsafe behaviors (like missing guards or improper lockout), and support instant review after an incident.
-Alerts can be triggered if someone enters a restricted area or operates machinery unsafely.
+AI cameras can monitor machine use, flag when a person enters a pre-defined no-go zone, and support swift review after an incident.
+Alerts can be triggered if someone enters a restricted area, especially near active machinery.

 4. Laboratory Accidents (Chemical and Environmental Exposure)